RSVP Signature Programs

 EVEP.
 (Capacity Building) The Experienced Volunteer Executives and Professionals Team is designed for those volunteers who have a professional skill that they want to use to help build the capacity of area non-profit agencies.
 This is a small but growing team.
 Some of the services that have been offered by these volunteers are website design, graphic design, marketing, public speaking, accounting and strategic planning.

-ELDERMATCH and RESPITE VOLUNTEERS.
+ELDERMATCH VOLUNTEERS.
 (Healthy Futures supporting independent senior living) Lutheran Social Services with the help of RSVP ElderMatch volunteers work to meet the needs of homebound individuals.
 All that is required is a smile and a friendly face.
 Training is provided.
 This important service, along with other "friendly visiting" in nursing homes and at assisted living facilities, enriches the lives of our seniors.

 VOLUNTEER CENTER MAILING TEAM.
 (Providing opportunities for those with physical limitations).
 Over 30 area non-profit agencies benefit from the assistance in bulk mailings, stuffing bags, folding inserts for the newspaper, applying labels to bike helmets for kids, and more.
 This is a great opportunity for those who can't commit to a regular schedule and those who may have disabilities that limit their involvement.
 This is a very sociable group!